seesmof/University-Universytet/61D/process.md

 Now i wanna choose a good backend.
 Supabase is a Backend as a Service.
 Wanna have some TS backend, Jesus please help.
 The options are: Express.js (NestJS), ASP.NET Core.
 For TS: Hono, Fastify, Koa, Express.js.
 I would stick with Express.js because of its easy syntax and great community support.

 A bit earlier i heard that you can build anything with Python, wanna try that now please Jesus help.
 Or maybe i can use React Native to build mobile apps.
 Jesus please help.
 Or maybe i can use React to build desktop apps.
 Web doesn't look good to me, i dont understand how the database is hosted.

+Going back to Django, gotta try the page-wise updates i think rather than React's dynamic layout, because with React and Next.js i can't really add a database easily, whereas with Python and Django it's integrated.